philiplinell/openai-workshop/README.md

 relevant outputs.
 With that said, the prompt will count toward the tokens used, so a trade-off has to be made where the prompt is clear-and-specific enough.

-The perfect prompt is rarely generated on the first try.
+The perfect prompt is **rarely created on the first try**.
 Instead try an iterative process where the prompt is refined.

 My favorite strategy to create a good prompt is to utilize ChatGPT with a prompt